 “Eastern Washington University is delighted to work with Microsoft on this program,” says EWU President Mary Cullinan.
 “By collaborating with the private sector, Eastern can address significant needs in professional and technical areas.
 The Microsoft initiative is a wonderful model of how we can work together.”

 Senior class cohorts will take challenging hybrid courses taught by EWU faculty utilizing Microsoft courses.
-Eastern students completing this rigorous program will earn a BS in Data Analytics as well as a professional distinction certificate in Data Science from Microsoft.
+Eastern students completing this rigorous program will earn a BS in Data Analytics as well as the certificate of completion for the MPP, which is a résumé-worthy credential that confirms mastery of these functional and technical skills from Microsoft.
 They’ll leave Eastern as data science practitioners who are ready to become professionals.

 “We’re proud to see Eastern Washington University engage with our Microsoft Professional Program for data scientists,” states Anthony Salcito, Vice President for Education, Microsoft.
 “The Open edX on Azure scalable platform, the rigorous curriculum, and the industry credential from Microsoft, combined with an academic degree from Eastern, will give graduates a distinct advantage in securing the jobs of the future that are most in-demand.”